webix-hub/docs/data/desktop/dataprocessor.md

 [Data Binding](desktop/data_binding.md) is often used to make one component a datasource for the other one the moment selection in the master one happens. **Binding is performed on client-side** and helps synchronize data changes.

-Working with server-side, you need to update the master component when changes in the slave one occur, which means you need to reload this data from server.
+Working with server side, you need to update the master component when changes in the slave one occur, which means you need to reload this data from server.

 Take you have two [datatables](datatable/index.md) ("emp_grid" and "wage_grid") that load data from different "employees" and "wages" tables, the latter being a dependent one.